MLB's January Standoff: Why 13 Top Free Agents Are Still Waiting

 Bellinger’s career arc complicates his negotiation position.
 He won the MVP award in 2019, looking like a future Hall of Famer at age 23.
 Injuries and mechanical issues led to several disappointing seasons that raised legitimate questions about his long-term viability.
 He bounced back with a strong 2024 in Chicago before testing the market again.
 Teams are trying to determine which version of Bellinger they’re buying: the MVP talent or the player who struggled for three years.

-The answer is probably somewhere in between, which is exactly the kind of uncertainty that makes negotiations difficult.
+Both versions exist in his track record, which is exactly the kind of uncertainty that makes negotiations difficult.
 A team willing to bet on Bellinger’s talent could land a star for below his peak market value.
 A team that gets the injured, struggling version will have made an expensive mistake.
 This risk calculus has kept Bellinger unsigned while teams wait for more information that isn’t coming.

 The Pitching Market’s Strange Dynamics